(Move to the

 Community Centre ready for a 7.30pm start (so get there around

-NEW In December, we
+In December, we

 started a new project, whereby every two months we circulate a